lzilioli/snips/README.md

 TODO: Take advantage of the global.config with overrides to allow customization of snippet extension, pattern, etc.

 TODO: Enable partial support within the snippets directory.

+TODO: Let yaml front in snippet opt out of, or define a different snippet prefix in abbreviation